BestTimesToVisit.com Logo

 attraction

-Step back in time at this sprawling museum housed in the world's oldest surviving passenger railway station.
-Marvel at the sheer scale of the textile machinery and steam engines that powered Manchester's industrial revolution, and don't miss the chance to ride the historic "Flying Scotsman" if it's on display.
+Step back in time at the Science and Industry Museum, housed in the world's oldest surviving passenger railway station.
+Marvel at the sheer scale of the textile machinery and the early innovations that powered the Industrial Revolution.
+Don't miss the 'Experiment' gallery for hands-on fun, especially engaging for families.

 cultural